-- In fact, current work projects may be useful for learning and assessment.
+- Any current work projects may be useful for learning and assessment.

-As we outline below, your course options depend on whether you have a degree, how much project experience you have, and how much time you have to invest.
+As outlined below, your course options depend on whether you have a degree, how much project experience you have, and how much time you have to invest.

 - Degrees and accredited diplomas are valuable if you want to pursue a career as a project manager.

 - You can study project management less formally for professional development or out of personal interest.

 - As well, short training courses can be used to help pass professional accreditation tests.

 An education in project management helps ensure career success by complementing on-the-job experience.